 11 Performance

-Under typical urban fading conditions (i.e. multipath delays no greater than 5 µs), the quality threshold for full-rate speech and PDTCH/CS1 is reached at a C/I value of approximately 9 dB.
+Under typical urban fading conditions (i.e. multipath delays no greater than 5 µs), the quality threshold for full-rate speech and PDTCH/CS-1 is reached at a C/I value of approximately 9 dB.
 The maximum sensitivity is approximately -104 dBm for base stations and GSM mobiles and -102 dBm for GSM small MSs and PCS 1900 MS s and -100 dBm for DCS 1 800 hand-helds (see 3GPP TS 45.005).

+For EC-EGPRS, the logical channels operate in what is referred to as extended coverage, where, under typical urban fading conditions, the quality threshold for EC-PDTCH/MCS-1 is reached at a C/I of approximately [TBD] dB.
+The maximum sensitivity is approximately [TBD] dBm for base station and [TBD] dBm for EC-EGPRS MS.

 Multi band MSs shall meet the requirements on each band of operation respectively.